PataphysicalSociety/soupault.app/site/tips-and-tricks/static-rendering.md

 The simplest way to encode it is a custom class.

 What makes it a bit complicated is that you may not want to highlight every `<code>` or `<pre>` element.
-Also, some tools, like Markdown convertors, may add a prefix like `language-html`.
+Also, some tools, like Markdown converters, may add a prefix like `language-html`.

 CSS3 selectors allow matching elements by prefix class.
 This is how we can match any element with a class that start with `language-`: `'*[class^="language-"]'`.